 Why is Pediatric Medicine Different?

 Pediatric medicine is also very personal.
-Because pediatricians follow a child’s health status for nearly two decades, they have an intimate knowledge of each child’s unique personality and how that personality can influence their particular health outcomes.
-Pediatricians typically see thousands of patients each year, so they have a finely-honed developmental stage concept and provide specific guidance.
+Because pediatricians have followed a child's health status for nearly two decades, they have an intimate knowledge of each child's unique personality and how that personality can influence their particular health outcomes.
+Pediatricians see thousands of patients each year, so they have a finely-honed developmental stage concept and provide specific guidance.
 They also can help parents think ahead and anticipate upcoming health events and challenges.

 Types of Pediatric Providers